gvwilson/thirdbit/src/fiction/iffy/index.md

-"How 'bout you and me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping her afloat, and then we'll see who owes who what!"
+"How 'bout you and me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping her afloat, and then we'll see who's got a debt t' who!"

 "What we'll see is how well you swim!"
 Uncle Jack roared,